-If you ask my family what they want for dessert, hands down every single one of us will say something chocolate.
-Chocolate Chess pie, chocolate cake, chocolate something—which doesn’t mean we don’t like other desserts too.
+If you ask my family what they want for dessert, hands down, every single one of us will say something like chocolate.
+Chocolate Chess pie, chocolate cake, chocolate something — which doesn’t mean we don’t like other desserts.
 Give me a good Creme Brulee any day!

 But overall, we crave chocolate.
 Which probably helps explain the preponderance of chocolate recipes on this site and why we love this fudge pie so much!